yanglimath/yanglim.github.io/_pages/about.md

 ## Publications

 2025

+$15.$ Dengcheng Xie, ${\bf {\small Yang~Li}}$, Shixin Zhu, Yuanting Zhang, The dimensions of Galois hulls of linear codes derived from an improved propagation rule and related applications, to appear in Journal of Applied Mathematics and Computing.

 $14.$  Juan Wang, Shitao Li, ${\bf {\small Yang~Li}}$, Yan Liu, Asymptotically good four Toeplitz codes and derived new formally self-dual LCD codes, Journal of Applied Mathematics and Computing, https://doi.org/10.1007/s12190-024-02326-7.